KyleGough/sudoku/README.md

 The *singles chain* technique firstly identifies for a given candidate all the conjugate pairs.
 Then constructs a connected graph of conjugate pairs with nodes of alternating state (ON/OFF).
 The conjugate pairs are used to find either violations of cells in the graph (two cells of the same state that are in the same structure) or cells not in the graph that can see nodes of both states.
 This technique has been implemented using an adjacency list to store the graph on conjugate pairs leading to an algorithmic complexity of **O(N<sup>3</sup>)**.

 * Implementing the *Singles Chain* technique boosted the accuracy up to *90.4%*.

-##### X-Wing #####

-The *X-Wing* technique is a subset of single value chaining strategies where a candidate is restricted in two cells along a column in two different columns that all share the same rows.
-The technique can also be expressed as two conjugate pairs joined by two weak links where the four cells form a rectangle.
-This technique has been implemented using a **O(N<sup>3</sup>)** complexity algorithm.

-* Implementing the *X-Wing* technique boosted the accuracy up to 91.1%.